Can You Get Pregnant While on Birth Control?

 Other times to use a backup method of birth control:

-- During the first seven days of starting the pill, especially if you use the Sunday or Quickstart birth control pills.
+- During the first seven days of starting the pill, primarily if you use the Sunday or Quickstart birth control pills.

 - If you vomit within the first two hours after taking an active pill, then you must treat it as a missed pill.